Prepare, Apply, & Get Hired

 • Review Interview Questions & Answers and prepare and practice your answers.

 • Prepare and lay out your clothing and attire the night before the interview.
-Make sure your clothes are wrinkle-free with a nice crisp look, your shoes are polished and you are well groomed.
+Make sure your clothes are wrinkle-free with a nice crisp look, your shoes are polished, and you are well groomed.

 Presentation